Cultivating Leadership Training Series: Module 3

 A Board of Directors acts as the governing authority of an organization.
 Board members are responsible for advancing the organization’s mission, carrying out legal and fiduciary duties, setting and managing policies, and upholding obligations to members and breeders.

 By the end of the webinar, participants will be able to

 - Distinguish the roles and responsibilities of the board, officers, and committees

 - Provide transparency to members through required and encouraged reporting

 The Cultivating Leadership Initiative helps breed associations, clubs, and registries establish and achieve high standards of operation for longevity and continued success.
 Thriving organizations save more livestock and poultry.
 The Cultivating Leadership Training Series also aligns with general best practices and is especially beneficial to officers and leaders of breed associations and clubs.
-This is the third of 9 modules in the series.

 Banner photo of a Hog Island sheep courtesy of Peter Kasmala

 This course is taught by Judy Brummer, Becky Mahoney, and Jeannette Beranger.